Here's how to watch Duke and North Carolina renew the rivalry

 - Mike KrzyzewskiAmerican basketball player and coach

-How to watch the Duke-North Carolina men’s basketball game originally appeared on NBC Sports Bayarea
+How to watch the Duke-North Carolina men’s basketball game originally appeared on NBC Sports Philadelphia

 The North Carolina-Duke men's college basketball matchup is one of the most iconic rivalries the game has ever had.